- Asthma Center

 It is important that campers and parents understand the rules of appropriate behavior at camp as established by Camp Chihopi as well as the Emma Kauffman Camp.
 Please read and discuss these rules with your child.
 Both the camper and parent must sign this form.
 If a child is expelled from camp, a parent will be required to pick up their child from camp within a reasonable time of being informed of the expulsion.
 The child will not be permitted to participate in camp activities while waiting for their parent and will be supervised in the Health Center by staff during this time.

 There are several options for housing for families staying in the Pittsburgh area while their child is at camp.
-The Holiday Inn is offering a reduced rate for a limited number of rooms to campers’ families, but you must call on or before June 1.
+The Wyndham is offering a reduced rate for a limited number of rooms to campers’ families, but you must call on or before August 1.
 If interested, please call 412-682-6200 and tell them you are with Camp Chihopi, Children’s Hospital.

 There are also other chain hotels in the Oakland area and the suburbs including the Hampton Inn (412-681-1000), the Residence Inn (412-621-2200) and the Quality Inn (412-683-6100).